easycoder/rbrstory/rbrstory/hardware/controller.md

 ## Changing the router ##

 If you change your router you will need to reconfigure the system, and this can't be done on the controller GUI as the machine most likely doesn't have a keyboard.
-Instructions on how to proceed can be found ~tid:router:here~
+Instructions on how to proceed can be found ~stid:software/router:here~

 ~stid:home/pagelist:List of Pages~